COSC3020/divide-and-conquer-sum-Mgoodno1/README.md

 T(n) = O(n) + O(n log3(n))

 O(n log3(n)) dominates O(n), but can be rewritten as:
-T(n) = O(n log n)
+T(n) = O(n) + O(n log3(n)) ∈ O(n log n)

 Reasoning:
 The recurrenc is T(n) = 3T(n/3) + O(n), this is because T(n) represents
 runnng time for an input of size n.
 3T(n/3) represents the recursive calls on the three subarrays of size n/3, and O(n) represents the work being done at each level.
-The work at each level involves summing all n elements of the array across the three subarrays, which takes linear time.
-This is why the work at each level is O(n), reflecting the summing process for the entire array.
+Specifically the work at each level involves adding the results of the sums from the three subarrays, which takes linear time.
+We are not summing all the elements of the array at each level, rather we are merging the sumes of the three subarrays.
+This is why the work at each level is O(n), reflecting the merging process for the entire array.
 The total work performed is proportional to n as it requires linear work.
 By expanding the recurrence, we can observe that the depth of recursion is proportional to log3 (n).
 This is because the problem size is reduced by 3 at each recursive step.
 Thus, the total work being n log3 n which simplifies to n log n.